 Stop Inviting People to Netflix and Chill Too Quickly

-As DealerKnows monitor CRMs and review lead handling, we see many ISMs, salespeople and BDC alike going right for the appt/sale/date/kill immediately.
+As part of our Sales and BDC Training, DealerKnows monitor CRMs and review lead handling, we see many ISMs, salespeople and BDC alike going right for the appt/sale/date/kill immediately.
 The prospect may have submitted a lead on a call-to-action saying “Request a Quote” or “Get ePrice”, but our first reply involves a request to “come on in” or “schedule a test drive”.

 Inviting a prospect into the store for a test drive is fine, but not before you’ve at least answered or addressed their question.
 You need to build a little trust with the customer by answering their questions, or trying to understand their needs, before pushing them toward your own agenda.
 No agent’s first reply to a customer should be a “when can you come in?”.
 Yet that is exactly what is happening.
 Your first interaction cannot be “let’s schedule a test drive” unless the call-to-action which they submitted the lead was to do just that.